 The US Department of Energy’s Building climate zones have been created to be used by the International Energy Conservation Code and The American Society of Heating, Refrigerating and Air-Conditioning Engineers to determine the ratio of heating degree days vs cooling degree days.
 The ratio between the two figures was then used to create Climate Zones.

-In Climate Zones 4 and above, building owners typically spend more money and consume more energy keeping their buildings warm in the winter than they spend keeping it cool in the summer.
-As a result, climate zones 4 and above should see a higher usage of black roof membranes over white.
-While, climate zones 3 and bellow benefit most from white membranes.
+Building owners typically spend more money and consume more energy keeping their buildings warm in the winter than they spend keeping it cool in the summer.
+As a result, warm roofing zones above should see a higher usage of black roof membranes over white.
+While, states below the dotted line above benefit most from white membranes.

 So why is white membrane roofing seeming more popular lately?